-Lynn has certificates in Reiki, the 12 Stages of Healing, and Chakra Clearing with Applied Integration.
+Lynn has certificates in Sonic Anatomy, Reiki Sound, the 12 Stages of Healing, and Chakra Clearing with Applied Integration.
 She also has certificates in Sound healing through Joy Gardners Vibrational Medicine training and Don Campbells Therapeutic Sound School.

 Musically Lynn has a background in jazz, folk and world music.
 She performs with the bands Spiritgrass and Mystic Song.
 She has performed at the Kimmel Center, Philadelphia Museum of Art and the Open Air Festival in Switzerland.

 Lynn is a visual artist that works in most art forms: painting, sculpture, stained glass, mosaics, paper mache, dollmaking, puppets and printmaking.
 She has shown in galleries as well as taught art in schools and art centers.
 She has utilized her visual art skills in community art projects.